|

 This

-property was taken over by a bank, the Caisse d'Espargne.
-It's a
+property was taken over by a bank, the Caisse d'Espargne back at the turn of

 lovely estate, with some 20 hectares of vines, 2/3s of which are in